Everest Helicopter Tour 2026

 - Government and office charge taxes and fees.

-- Insurance is covered of only helicopter not passenger.
+- Insurance covers only the helicopter, not the passenger.

 - Oximeter to check your pulse, oxygen saturation , and heart rate to check the signs for altitude Mountain sickness or AMS.